 Source: Robert Wood Johnson Foundation, Visualizing Health Equity: One Size Does Not Fit All Infographic (2017)

 At Vanderbilt University Medical Center, we care for a very diverse patient population.
-Understanding the needs of our patients and the challenges they face surrounding healthcare will help us more adequately address health disparities that exist and work toward achieving health equity.
+Understanding the needs of our patients and the challenges they face surrounding healthcare will help us more adequately address health disparities that exist and advocate for our patients to achieve health equity.
 We are actively engaging with the VUMC Office of Health Equity on several projects, including offering a resident elective in health equity and identifying barriers to follow up care after ED discharge.

 The Street Medicine Initiative is an outreach program that will bring medical personnel and resources onto the street to serve Nashvillians who are living unsheltered.
 Our primary goal is to meet the health needs of those without access to housing.
 In meeting those needs, we aim to educate and equip providers, develop systems that improve care, and document impact and best practices.
 We anticipate our efforts to humbly care for our friends on the street will build empathy that will also lead to efforts of advocacy.